languini-kitchen/languini-kitchen/README.md

     --log_grads_every 100
 ```

+Running a various experiments on different GPUs and different servers is impractical with config edits.
+But using arguments can also become cumbersome.
+To simplify this we recommend the use of two simple scripts.
+First, you can write in ```run.sh``` your custom command for your next experiment.
+Second, you can use ```sync.sh``` to easily sync your languini code to a specific server.
+All that is left to do is to connect to the server and execute e.g. ```./run.sh 0,3,4,5``` to run your commands on 4 gpus.

 | Argument | Description |
 | --- | --- |
 | CUDA_VISIBLE_DEVICES=0,2 | Only exposes gpu device 0 and 2 to pytorch